 and

-where $\mathfrak{\delta}(\cdot)$ is the Dirac delta function, $\E_{X}$ is the expectation in the probability space generated by $X$ (similarly, we will use $\E_W$ to denote the expectation with respect to the noise $\dot W$).
+where $\boldsymbol{\delta}(\cdot)$ is the Dirac delta function, $\E_{X}$ is the expectation in the probability space generated by $X$ (similarly, we will use $\E_W$ to denote the expectation with respect to the noise $\dot W$).

-Note that there exists a unique Skorohod solution under the weaker condition \eqref{dalang-SKo} while the Feynman-Kac formula \eqref{e:FK2} may not hold as the It\^o-Stratonovich correction term $\frac12 \int_0^t\int_0^t |r-s|^{-\beta_0}\gamma(X_r^x-X_s^x)drds$ is infinite if the condition \eqref{dalang-stra} is violated.
-As a contrast, the moments of the Stratonovich solution and the Skorohod solution can be represented by Feynman-Kac type formulas under \eqref{dalang-stra} and under \eqref{dalang-SKo}, respectively.
-With the help of Feynman-Kac formula, we also study the properties of the solutions such as the H\"older continuity and regularity of the probability law.
+Note that there exists a unique Skorohod solution under the weaker condition \eqref{dalang-SKo} { (see Theorem~\ref{Thm-solution})} while the Feynman--Kac formula \eqref{e:FK2} may not hold as the It\^o-Stratonovich correction term $\frac12 \int_0^t\int_0^t |r-s|^{-\beta_0}\gamma(X_r^x-X_s^x)drds$ is infinite if the condition \eqref{dalang-stra} is violated.
+As a contrast, the moments of the Stratonovich solution and the Skorohod solution can be represented by Feynman--Kac type formulas under \eqref{dalang-stra} and under \eqref{dalang-SKo}, respectively.
+With the help of Feynman--Kac formula, we also study the properties of the solutions such as the H\"older continuity and regularity of the probability law.

-To conclude the introduction, we would like to recapitulate some related works and provide some remarks on the connection between our research and existing results.
+To conclude the introduction, we briefly review several related works and comment on the connections between our results and the existing literature.

 Walsh \cite{Walsh} initiated the theory of stochastic integrals with respect to martingale measures and used it to study stochastic partial differential equations (SPDEs) driven by space–time white noise; Dalang \cite{Dalang99} extended Walsh’s stochastic integral and applied it to solve SPDEs with Gaussian noise white in time and colored in space.
 In recent decades, theories of SPDEs driven by Gaussian noise which is white in time have been extensively developed, and we refer to \cite{DZ92, DKMNX, K14, PR07} and the references therein for more literature.
 We remark that the Gaussian noise $\dot W$ in \eqref{spde} is colored in time and hence the approach based on the martingale structure of the noise cannot be applied directly to our problem.